MerelyLogical/blog/pages/nas/nas0.md

 Download and install NoMachine on both server and client.

-{: .note}
+{: .todo}
-> Nomachine provides a `.deb` file on its website, is there an easy to check updates for it?
+> Nomachine provides a `.deb` file on its website, is there an easy way to check updates for it?

 Initially this just shows a blackscreen because Ubuntu is too smart: